imi-bigpicture/wsidicomizer/README.md

 Please note that this is an early release and the API is not frozen yet.
 Function names and functionality is prone to change.

 ## Requirements
-*wsidicomizer* requires python >=3.7 and uses numpy, pydicom, imagecodecs, openslide-python, PyTurboJPEG, opentile, and wsidicom.
+*wsidicomizer* requires python >=3.7 and uses numpy, pydicom, highdicom, imagecodecs, openslide-python, PyTurboJPEG, opentile, and wsidicom.

 ## Limitations
 Files with z-stacks or multiple focal paths are currently not supported.